yandex-cloud/docs/en/resource-manager/concepts/resources-hierarchy.md

 The owner can perform any operations with the cloud and its resources.

 The owner can grant access to the cloud to other users: i.e., assign roles or revoke them.
-For example, the owner can appoint other cloud owners or give up the owner role.
+For example, the owner can appoint other cloud owners or denounce their owner role.

 A cloud must have at least one owner.
 The sole owner of a cloud may not give up this role.